-The Civil Code provides the general legal framework for real property and real estate transactions, including ownership, co-ownership, superficies, easement and security interests, and for sale and purchase and leasing transactions.
+The Japanese Civil Code provides the general legal framework for real property and real estate transactions, including ownership, co-ownership, superficies, easement and security interests, as well as for sale and purchase and leasing transactions.

-In addition to the Civil Code, the Law on Unit Ownership of Buildings governs unit ownership (kubun shoyu ken) and the relationship among the unit owners of a multi-unit building, and the Land Lease and Building Lease Law applies to leases of buildings and leasehold interests or superficies in land for the purposes of owning a building on a parcel of land.
-Since this law was enacted to enhance protection of the tenant’s interest, some provisions are mandatory and cannot be circumvented by the parties to a land lease or building lease.
-Also, there are court rulings relating to land leases and building leases which have established legal doctrines that generally restrict the lessor’s rights and protect the tenants.
-Thus, when reviewing a lease of Japanese real property from a lessor’s perspective, one must remember that some contractual provisions may not work due to the mandatory provisions of the Land Lease and Building Lease Law, court rulings and established legal doctrines.
+In addition to the Civil Code, the Law on Unit Ownership of Buildings governs unit ownership (kubun shoyu ken) and the relationship among the unit owners of a multi-unit building, while the Land Lease and Building Lease Law applies to leases of buildings and leasehold interests or superficies in land for the purposes of owning a building on a parcel of land.
+As this law was enacted to enhance protection of the tenant’s interest, some provisions are mandatory and cannot be circumvented by the parties to a land lease or building lease.
+Also, court rulings in relation to land leases and building leases have established legal doctrines that generally restrict the lessor’s rights and protect the tenants.
+Thus, when reviewing a lease of Japanese real property from a lessor’s perspective, one must remember that some contractual provisions may not work owing to the mandatory provisions of the Land Lease and Building Lease Law, court rulings and established legal doctrines.

-An increasing number of companies are developing and integrating proptech into their real estate services to streamline their business model and develop new opportunities.
-Real estate tech startups, including real estate crowdfunding platform providers, are expanding their presence in the market.
+An increasing number of companies are integrating property technology (“proptech”) into their real estate services to streamline their business model and develop new opportunities.
+Real estate tech start-ups, including real estate crowdfunding platform providers, are expanding their presence in the market.

-In addition, if the GK is to conduct development or construction work, and the cost of such work shall exceed 10% of the fair value of the property relative to the TK business, TK investors must either have certain expertise and experience in real estate investments or be stock companies (kabushiki kaisha) whose paid-in capital is at least JPY500 million (such investors are “Professional Investors” in the context of the RESJEL).
+In addition, if the GK is to conduct development or construction work, and the cost of such work shall exceed 10% of the fair value of the property relative to the TK business, TK investors must either have certain expertise and experience in real estate investments or be stock companies (kabushiki kaisha) whose paid-in capital is at least JPY500 million.
+Such investors are known as “Professional Investors” in the context of the RESJEL.
 The detailed criteria for Professional Investors are set out in the ordinance under the RESJEL.

-Another exemption, the “Qualified Exempted Investors-targeted Business (tekikaku tokurei toshika jigyo)” exemption, requires the GK to do the following, among other things:
+The “Qualified Exempted Investors-Targeted Business” (tekikaku tokurei toshika jigyo) exemption requires the GK to, among other things:

 The detailed criteria for Super Professional Investors are also set out in the ordinance under the RESJEL.

-Real property under Japanese law includes land and any fixtures on the land – ie, buildings that may be traded independently from the land.
-Land and buildings are independent real properties and can be traded separately, so the owner of the land and the owner of the building standing on that land can be different people.
+Real property under Japanese law includes land and any fixtures on the land (ie, buildings that may be traded independently from the land).
+Land and buildings are independent real properties and can be traded separately.
+As such, the owner of the land and the owner of the building standing on that land can be different persons.

 In the current Japanese market, the most common subject properties or interests for investment purposes are: